pyscript/docs/docs/user-guide/pygame-ce.md

 each time the display updates.

-Additionally, since frame lengths will be different on each machine, we need to account for this by creating and using a `dt` variable by using a `pygame.time.Clock`.
+Additionally, since frame lengths will be different on each machine, we need to account for this by creating and using a `dt` (delta time) variable by using a `pygame.time.Clock`.
 We update the speed to be in pixels per second and multiply by `dt` (in seconds) to get the number of pixels to move.